emaloney/MBDataEnvironment/README.md

 All of the expressions above yield an `NSNumber` containing the value `5`.

-As you can see, numeric expressions can contain simple math expressions.
+As you can see, numeric expressions can contain basic math expressions.
 The `+`, `-`, `*`, `/` and `%` operators are supported.
 (Operators must be separated from surrounding tokens with at least one space character.)

 > By default, C language order is used when evaluating math operators.
 Parenthetical groupings can be used to ensure specific evaluation order.

-Evaluating an expression as a number also handles converting Mockingbird variable values to numbers:
+Evaluating an expression as a number also handles converting Mockingbird variable values to numbers.
+Here, the `NSNumber` variable `val` will contain the integer value `5`:

 ```objc
 [MBVariableSpace instance][@"five"] = @(5);
 NSNumber* val = [MBExpression asNumber:@"$five"];
 ```

-The variable `val` will contain the integer value `5`.

 In the code above, the `@(5)` notation ensures that the Mockingbird variable is set to an `NSNumber` instance.
 However, the object instance that underlies a Mockingbird variable doesn't need to be an `NSNumber` in order for an expression to be evaluated numerically.